 A few years ago, I was working as a security guard and it was late March or early April.
 Three of us were walking a shift change about 6:00 PM.
 One guy was an Army brat who had lived around the world, a lot of it in Scotland.
 The other guy grew up here in Austin.
 We stepped outside.
 After about ten days of rain, the sky was clear.
 “Hey, look,” I said, “the sun is still up.”
 The guy from Austin was taken aback.
 “What do you mean?” he said.
 “The sun goes down the same time every night.”
 Well, in Austin, it mostly does, but not where I’m from and surely not in Scotland.

-The apparent position of the Sun depends on the tilt
+Analemma 2011 from The Washington Post here.
+The apparent position of the Sun depends on the tilt of the Earth and the eccentricity of our orbit. |

-at the US Naval Observatory web site here.
+More than you ever wanted to know at the US Naval Observatory web site here. |

 PREVIOUSLY ON NECESSARY FACTS